 The first time I had a truly amazing scone was when Eric and I went to High Tea at this fancy hotel in Victoria one time.
 They had the cucumber sandwiches and 3 tiered serving platter and everything.
 The scones were SO GOOD.
 Perfectly moist and tender on the inside, delightfully crispy on the edges, and full of buttery flavor.
 And topped with clotted cream and freshly made jam!
 Heaven!

-Basic Scone Ingredients
+Best Scone Recipe Ingredients

 Here’s what to have on hand.
 Quantities given in the recipe below!